codemonkeysio/code-monkeys-blog/docs/resources/privacy/index.md

 ## Guides

+[A Cypherpunk's Manifesto](https://www.activism.net/cypherpunk/manifesto.html) - A summary of the importance of privacy in the digital age written by Eric Hughes

 [Prism Break](https://prism-break.org/en/all/) - Website dedicated to providing information about privacy services, tools, and protocols

 [Privacy Tests](https://privacytests.org/) - Open source tests of web browser privacy